robincornett/display-featured-image-genesis/readme.txt

 * display _nothing_ if your featured image width is less than or equal to your Medium Media Setting.
 * display a _default featured image_ as a backstretch image if one is uploaded.

-__New in 1.3.0:__ optional Genesis archive headlines, descriptions, and excerpts for single posts/pages will display over the backstretch featured image.
+__New in 1.3.0:__ optional Genesis archive headlines will display over the leader image.
+Archive descriptions and optional excerpts may display there, or above the content.

 __New in 1.2.0:__ on the Media Settings page, you can now upload a _Default Featured Image_ to be used site-wide.
 This image will be used on any post/page/custom post type which does not have a featured image set, plus archive and taxonomy pages.